byoda/byoda-python/README.md

 - You can log into the web-interface of the pod using basic auth via the account FQDN.
 You will get a warning in your browser about a certificate signed by an unknown CA but you can ignore the warning.
 The username is the first 8 characters of your ACCOUNT_ID and the password is the string you've set for the ACCOUNT_SECRET variable in the docker-launch.sh script.
 You can use it to browse the OpenAPI docs ('/docs/' and '/redoc/') of your pod.

 ## Using the pod with the 'Address Book' service
 The 'Address Book' service is a proof of concept on how a service in the BYODA network can operate.
 Control of the pod uses REST APIs while access to data in the pod uses [GraphQL](https://graphql.org/).
-Using the tools/graphql_query.py tool you can interface with the data storage in the pod without having to know GraphQL.
+Using the tools/call_graphql.py tool you can interface with the data storage in the pod without having to know GraphQL.
 Copy the [set_envenv.sh](https://github.com/StevenHessing/byoda-python/blob/master/docs/files/set_env.sh) to the same directory as the docker-launch.sh script on your VM / server and source it:
 ```
 sudo chmod -R a+r /byoda
 git clone https://github.com/StevenHessing/byoda-python.git
 cd byoda-python
+pipenv install
+pipenv shell
 export PYTHONPATH=$PYTHONPATH:.
 source tools/setenv.sh
 ```